-What are the signs my roof needs replacement?
+What are the signs I need a roof replacement?

-One set of questions Above Roofing and Exteriors customer service reps hear is similar to this:
+One set of roof replacement questions Above Roofing customer service reps hear is similar to this:

 - How many years should a roof last?